SSC Braille Competency Course: Uncontracted Braille

-There is space for background information so that the Course Tutor can plan how best to meet your needs and give you appropriate support throughout the course.
+There is space for background information, and this includes any special support required, so that the Course Tutor and Centre can plan how best to provide appropriate support throughout the course.

-Please ensure that the application form is fully completed as missing information may delay registration onto the course and the form may be returned to you.
+Please ensure that the application form is fully completed as missing information may delay registration onto the course and the form may be returned.

-For statistical purposes, for the SSC’s Annual Report to its funding body, the application form requests information on whether you may be from a mainstream school, special unit, or other, and pupil age range focus; we would be grateful if you would supply as much information as possible.
+For statistical purposes, for the SSC’s Annual Report to its funding body and the SQA, the SSC requests information on whether the work-base is a mainstream school, special unit, or other, and pupil age range focus; we would be grateful if you would supply as much information as possible.

-Information required includes full name, date of birth and home address so that when you are entered for this award with the SQA they can either match up your details or create a record for you; your home address is where the SQA will send your certificate in due course.
-If you have attended a Scottish school/college and undertaken a National Qualification exam since 1999 you should have an SQA Candidate Number, please provide name and address applicable at that time; if not, a number will be allocated to you.
+Requires includes full name, date of birth and home address so that when you are registered for this award, the SQA can either match up details or create a new record; your home address is where the SQA will send your certificate in due course.
+ATtendance and taking exams at a Scottish school/college should mean an SQA Candidate Numberalready exists (please remember to provide name and address applicable at that time; if not, one will be created.